melbarber10/Medical-Charity-System/README.md

 ## Configuration

 - **Database:**
   Ensure MongoDB is running locally or use a cloud provider.
-Update the `MONGODB_URI` in your `.env` file accordingly.
+Update the `MONGO_URI` in your `.env` file accordingly.

 - **File Uploads:**
   Uploaded images are stored in the `public/uploads` directory.
 Make sure this directory exists and is writable.